The Tale of Michael Fagan: He Came in Through the Bedroom Window

 When he went in, the Queen was sleeping.
 The word on the street in Ireland has long been that the Queen and Prince Phillip don't sleep together (this information couldn't be verified on their website).
 According to Michael Fagan the Queen sleeps sitting up in a four-poster bed.
 She wears the eye patches, so she couldn't see who he was.

 He sat on her bed.
 She woke up and said, "Is that you, Philip?"
 He put on a posh English accent and said, "No it's me, Michael."
 She was terrified and thought he was going to kill her.
 He could see that she was very frightened.
 He said, "Relax, sister.
 You don't have to worry.
 I'm Irish."
 The Queen surely thought, "I'm definitely dead now."
 Michael very gently calmed her down.
 She said, "What do you want from me?"
 He said, "All I want is a kiss."

 You can picture the scene: The head of the empire upright in her bed and a drunk Irishman leaning toward her.
 She asked, "Do you know who I am?
 I am the Queen of England."
 And he said, "I don't care who you are.
 I'm Michael Fagan from Ireland and I'm here for a kiss."
 She kept saying no; he kept saying, "Give me a kiss."
 This went on for seven minutes.

 Finally Michael lost his patience.
 He said, "For God's sake, woman, would you give me a kiss?"
 And the Queen said, "I shouldn't even be massaging your back."

 Michael was sentenced to two years in jail.
 He served a few months and was let out early for good behavior.
 It's said the Queen actually sent him a couple of letters while he was in prison.
-He returned his home town of Derry in Northern Ireland.
+He returned to his hometown of Derry in Northern Ireland.
 Needless to say, Michael Fagan never had to pay for a pint again.